joshbrew/HEG_ESP32/README.md

 ## Software

 WIP Async Web Server with cross-platform support, enabling plug-and-play and global networking features.
 We are creating an open source combined therapy and research toolset, using the perks of an online-enabled device and all of the diverse tools available for web front and backend.
+This is a living project so stay tuned!

 You can demo it now via the firmware, it's evolving fast.
-We will be comparable to professional software, free of charge.
+We will eventually be comparable to professional software, free of charge.

 ![Screenshot](https://github.com/moothyknight/HEG_ESP32/blob/master/Pictures/HEGwebAPI.png?raw=true)